Simune-Team/siesta/Docs/developer/ford-pages/grid.md

   every point.
 A ``uniform`` distribution is appropriate.
 Each process handles a parallelepipedic portion of the mesh box of the same size.

-* The XC routine does not work on points where there is no charge density.
+* The XC routine does no work on points where there is no charge density.
 A special algorithm determines the allocation of points to processors so that all have approximately the same workload.
 This is the ``linear`` distribution (this is a misnomer: it should be